Kolkata civic polls: Left pins hope on Red Volunteers to recover lost ground | Politics

 According to SFI state secretary Srijan Bhattacharya, there are around 1.5 lakh Red Volunteers in the state, out of which 25,000 serve in Kolkata.

-''Leftists never work for people with an eye on material gains.
-The number of Red Volunteers increased during the second wave of the pandemic as more people reached out to us for help,'' he said.
+''Leftists never work for people with eye on material gains.
+The number of Red Volunteers increased during the second wave of the pandemic as more people reached out to them for help,'' he said.

-In the last KMC elections, in 2015, the ruling TMC had bagged 124 wards, the Left Front won 13, and the BJP and the Congress five and two each respectively.
+In the last KMC elections, in 2015, the ruling TMC bagged 124 wards, the Left Front won 13, and the BJP and the Congress five and two respectively.

 The CPI (M) decided to go it alone this time, leaving 17 seats for Congress and other ''democratic forces''.
 The grand old party, however, has fielded candidates in 121 wards.